 Thanks to Amazon Kindle – it was not difficult to find few more books in the Negotiation category.
 I ended up reading 5 books in the span of a month (The titles are provided at the end of the article).

-I will share with you some unique ideas I have learnt from my reading rampage (5 books on Negotiation).
+I will share with you some unique ideas I have learned from my reading rampage (5 books on Negotiation).

 This was a mind-blowing concept for me.
-The pre-conceived idea about negotiation is that there is a limit on what both parties on the table can get; that the the elements of negotiation are definite/fixed; you have to split the pie in such a way that the total is 100% – one person gets 60% and other 40%, or 70-30 split,etc.
+The pre-conceived idea about negotiation is that there is a limit on what both parties on the table can get; that the elements of negotiation are definite/fixed; you have to split the pie in such a way that the total is 100% – one person gets 60% and other 40%, or 70-30 split, etc.

 The “Expanding the Pie” concept completely changes your mindset.
-Instead of being stuck in a dilemna of having to divide the pie into fixed amounts, think about what else could be included in the discussion.
+Instead of being stuck in the dilemma of having to divide the pie into fixed amounts, think about what else could be included in the discussion.
 Expand the discussion.
 It is not about 100%.

 Let’s take an example of a typical Salary Negotiation.
-You are a candidate who has just successfully gone through the interview process and you have nailed all of steps.
+You are a candidate who has just successfully gone through the interview process and you have nailed all of the steps.
 The company wants you and they want you now.
-They come to you with an offer (Dollar amount) and then ask you for your decision.
+They come to you with an offer (a Dollar amount) and then ask you for your decision.

-This is one of the most stressful part of a Job Hunting process.
+This is one of the most stressful parts of the Job Hunting process.
 The Salary Negotiation.
 Candidates are afraid that their request for a higher starting salary might cause the employer to reconsider the offer.
 So, the candidate either accepts it or they counter with a higher salary.

 If you counter with an offer, chances are the employer can sometimes come back to you and say ” Sorry this is the best we can do, everyone starts at the same salary”.
 Most Salary Negotiations stay stuck in the Dollar Amount.

-In the traditional Negotiation situation – there is a sense of hostility, nervousness, tension,etc. When you expand the pie- it does take some pressure off – you are both able to eventually reach a favourable decision.
+In the traditional Negotiation situation – there is a sense of hostility, nervousness, tension, etc. When you expand the pie- it does take some pressure off – you are both able to eventually reach a favorable decision.
 You are able to negotiate things that you would not have thought of.

 There are multiple things you can ask for.
 Ask and you shall receive!!

-Most negotiation (work, business, family) are centered around the parties’s positions, in other words their egos & feelings.
-Both parties want to win, sometimes at the others expense.
+Most negotiation (work, business, family) are centered around the parties’ positions, in other words, their egos & feelings.
+Both parties want to win, sometimes at the expense of the other.
 Sometimes, we just want to win the deal for the sake of winning.

 Focusing on Interests means choosing to focus on each other’s interests.
 The Candidate wants a job that pays him/her well and also provides him an opportunity to make a meaningful contribution, thus advancing his career.
 The Employer wants someone who needs someone who is independent, has a strong work ethic and can get the work done (having key members on the team is critical for the survival & success of the company).